eneam/mboxviewer/ReadMe.markdown

 Changes
 ---

+v 1.0.3.20

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added support for read only media such as CDs;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.19

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;